anderium/anderium.github.io/programming/brainfuck/readme.md

 # Brainfuck

-The programming language brainfuck, or brainf*ck, contains only 8 instructions, yet it is Turing complete.
+The programming language brainfuck, or brainf*ck, contains only 8 instructions, yet you can do everything, theoretically (it is Turing complete).
 I've programmed in it and can attest that it is fun, you should try it!
 The website [copy.sh/brainfuck][copyshbf] has a nice interface to start learning and create more complex programs.

 ## Visual Studio Code

 You can also download some code-highlighting extensions for most popular IDE's, which can be useful if you downloaded a program.
-There's also an interpreter for VS Code, but after trying that I didn't like it.
+There's also an interpreter for VS Code, but I didn't like it after trying shortly.
 I'm hoping to one day actually create a more full-fledge one, but so far I did not spend enough time to learn how to create an extension I'd personally want to use.
 If I do work on that, I'll post about it here, I guess?
 The idea is to have a code highlighter, interpreter and debugger that are meant to work together.